 With great gratitude, the PVMA worked with Stephanie to support this program and connect our community to these wellness day offerings.
 These events are an opportunity for metro area veterinary professionals to receive complimentary wellness services and enjoy a well-deserved day of self-care with colleagues.

 A variety of services are available (vary for each date), including acupuncture, mineral bath, float, sauna, reiki, massage, yoga, and more.
 PVMA Wellness Days are ongoing and hosted one Sunday a month in Vancouver, WA.
-We currently have dates determined through June 2023!

-Mental Health First Aid & Suicide Prevention Training
+Mental Health First Aid Training: